Colima, Mexico: A Cultural Adventure in Mexico’s Hidden Jewel

 El Chanal has stone foundations, altars, plazas, pyramidal structures, and a ball game court.

-On the steps of one of the foundations are engraved reliefs of the gods Tlaloc and Ehecatl, estimated to date from 1300 BC to 1400 AD.
+On the steps of one of the foundations are engraved reliefs of the gods Tlaloc and Ehecatl, estimated from 1300 BC to 1400 AD.

 Visit the Magical Town of Comala